d12frosted/elpa-mirror/melpa/launch-mode-readme.txt

+;;; Commentary:

-launch-mode provides major mode.
+;; launch-mode provides major mode.
-And launch-mode provides goto-definition of other launch-files.
+;; And launch-mode provides goto-definition of other launch-files.